 Beach Jumpers Unit-4 were assigned to assist Marshal Tito's forces as well as British Commandos operating in the Adriatic during the later part of 1944.
 They were also instrumental in the rescue of Airmen of the 15th Air Force who were forced to evacuate their aircraft on return to their bases in Italy from missions over the Polesti oil fields.
 In addition some of them took part in land combat missions on several Islands along the Dalmation coastal area.

-Beach Jumpers Units ONE, THREE, and FIVE continued to support naval operations with their deception interventions into the summer of 1944.
-Their exceptional diversionary efforts during Operation Bigot-Anvil earned them the Presidential Unit Citation.
+Beach Jumpers from units ONE, THREE, and FIVE received the Presidential Unit Citation (PUC) for their involvement in Operation Bigot-Anvil, later renamed Operation Dragoon in 1944.
+Operation Dragoon was a codename for a major allied invasion of southern France.
 For his planning the diversion-deception operations and his part in the amphibious assault on Southern France, Lieutenant Commander Douglas Fairbanks, Jr., was awarded the U.S. Navy Legion of Merit with bronze V (for valor), The Italian War Cross for Military Valor, the French Legion d'Honneur and the Croix de Guerre with Palm and the British Distinguish Service Cross.

 For most of the Beach Jumper Officers and men of Units 1, 3, 4, 5, who served in the Mediterranean Theater Operations, participation in their specialized brand of Naval Warfare was over.
 For some, the future meant service in newly formed BJ Units which deployed to the Pacific Theater.